 West End / Bar /

-West End - Forbidden love should hide its pouting lips and heavy heartbeat down beneath the streets of London where its safe to canoodle and cuddle and consume small glass of elixir wine, away from the rowdy crowds.
-On a recent visit to this well known wine bar I counted several couples openly snogging at the cosy tables.
-Could I tell who they were?
+Forbidden love should hide its pouting lips and heavy heartbeat down beneath the streets of London where its safe to canoodle and cuddle and consume small glass of elixir wine, away from the rowdy crowds.
+On a recent visit to this well known wine bar we counted several couples openly snogging at the cosy tables.
+Could we tell who they were?
 Not a chance.
 The candlelit caves are so dim there's barely enough light to see across the table.
 Which makes it ideal for naughty boys and girls who love a good wine bar.
 Arrive early, snaffle a table in one of the furthest, darkest corners and your secret will forever be kept.
 A platter of cheese is also a great way to show your love.

 Heliot Steak House

 West End / Restaurant / Cuisine: Steak House

 You're a high roller, a chancer, a risk taker.
 That's why you've decided to meet up with the sexy someone who you probably shouldn't be meeting up with.
 But be wise, steer clear of prying eyes.
 Heliot steakhouse restaurant situated high above the casino floor at The Hippodrome in Leicester Square is the perfect quiet retreat from the crowds outside, especially if you're coming for brunch.
 The service is impeccable, the lighting is always dimmed and the decadence level on the steak and champagne brunch menu is cranked right up to 11.
 Go on, be naughty.